Potpourri Catalysis – Fascinating Photoredox Chemistry With Organic Dyes

 7. Lisa Marie Kammer, Shorouk O. Badir, Ren-Ming Hu, and Gary A. Molander, “Photoactive Electron Donor-Acceptor Complex Platform for Ni-Mediated C(sp3)-C(sp2) Bond Formation” Chemical Science, 2021, ASAP.

-8. Andrey Shatskiy, Anton Axelsson, Elena V. Stepanova, Jian-Quan Liu, Azamat Z. Temerdashev, Bhushan P. Kore, Björn Blomkvist, James M. Gardner, Peter Dinér and Markus D. Kärkäs, “Stereoselective Synthesis of Unnatural α-Amino Acid Derivatives through Photoredox Catalysis” Chemical Science, 2021, ASAP.
+8. Andrey Shatskiy, Anton Axelsson, Elena V. Stepanova, Jian-Quan Liu, Azamat Z. Temerdashev, Bhushan P. Kore, Björn Blomkvist, James M. Gardner, Peter Dinér, and Markus D. Kärkäs, “Stereoselective Synthesis of Unnatural α-Amino Acid Derivatives through Photoredox Catalysis” Chemical Science, 2021, ASAP.